saurabhsinghlunthi12/Amazonclone/README.md

-1. Created Navbar and set background image.
+1. Created Navbar and set background image, using HTML and CSS